 11. Raspberry Macadamia Coconut Chia Pudding

 Anett Velsberg‘s Raspberry Macadamia Coconut Chia Pudding is so beautiful and so yummy, you won’t even think about how healthy it is.
 Coconut chia pudding is layered with creamy macadamia butter, raspberry purée, and fresh berries.
 This decadent breakfast is sweet, a little tangy, creamy, and refreshing.
-This may be ideal for breakfast, but it also makes a great afternoon or a midnight snack for when you’re craving something sweet.
+This may be ideal for breakfast, but it also makes a great afternoon or midnight snack for when you’re craving something sweet.

 12. Sweet and Sour Cucumber Carrot Noodles

 Diana Johnson‘s vibrant Sweet and Sour Cucumber Carrot Noodle Bowl looks gorgeous and tastes even better.
 The noodle base is filling, with great crunch and texture and the chickpeas add a meaty texture.
-A drizzle of homemade sweet and sour dressing adds another layer of flavor.
+A drizzle of a homemade sweet and sour dressing adds another layer of flavor.
 This refreshing dish is perfect for the transition from cool weather to warmer days.

 13. Raw Zucchini Pad Thai

 Source: Raw Zucchini Pad Thai

 Spiralized carrots and zucchinis make the perfect noodles in Chantelle Zakariasen‘s Raw Zucchini Pad Thai.
 The zucchini is soft, the carrots have just a little bit of bite to them, and it’s all topped with a creamy, spicy sauce that you’ll want to put on everything.
 This is a light, flavorful meal that’s great for lunch or a light dinner.